 The CBF is involved in numerous events and workshops.
-Keep tuned for the last news.
+Here an overview of our most recent events:

 The course is presented by the Centre for Genomic Research (CGR) and the Computational Biology Facility at the University of Liverpool.
 We offer keynote talks by experts in the areas covered and a large portion of the course comprises practical computer sessions, allowing delegates to obtain hands-on experience.

 This course is designed to provide a 4-day introduction to the conceptual, practical and interpretation issues involved in large-scale gene expression profiling.
 Whole transcriptome profiling in now well established, and can be applied to a wide range of biological questions.
 However, it is challenging both in handling the huge amounts of data generated, and downstream interpretation.

 This course covers aspects associated with next-generation sequencing-based approaches to transcriptional profiling (RNA-Seq), comprising the following sections:

 - Introduction to next-generation sequencing and RNA-Seq

 - Informatic issues: The command-line interface, Data handling and statistical analyses, Analysis in the iPlant environment, Network modelling

 Visit the CGR website for more information.

 DATARAMA was a two-day event run at the end of Feb 2018 in which the CBF provided a mixed approach to providing bioinformatic solutions in the community.
 The overarching aim of the event focused in provide direct support to groups wishing to develop a systems biology project lacking part of the theoretical or computational expertise.

 During the 19th of Feb we provided an overview of current bioinfomatics analysis showcased with real life case studies.
 Topics covered included how to best design a multi-omics experiment, strategies for biomarker discovery, network analysis and drug repositioning.
 We also provided an overview of an assortment of other bioinformatics solutions such as protein modelling and database and software development and several rounds of Q&A.